27 of The Most Beautiful Greek Islands

 Chrissi a Cretan Island in Greece.
 Image of boats floating on crystal clear bright blue sea, with blue sky and white clouds.

-Chrissi is a very tiny beautiful Greek island located off the coast of Crete, on the Libyan Sea.
-Chrissi Island (also called Gaidorounisi) is a tiny uninhabited island located only 14 km off the coast of Ierapetra, in the south of the island.
+Chrissi is a very tiny beautiful Greek island, off the coast of Crete on the Libyan Sea.
+Chrissi Island (also called Gaidorounisi) is uninhabited and located only 14 km off the coast of Ierapetra in the south of the island.

 Often described as paradise on earth, the island features immaculate white sand beaches and transparent warm waters, and it’s a perfect spot to discover the best of Crete’s submarine landscape.

-No bigger than 2 km wide and 7 km long, the island is a protected reserve featuring a very rare cedarwood forest (juniper trees) which is believed to be the largest on the continent.
+No bigger than 2 km wide and 7 km long, the island is a protected reserve featuring a rare cedarwood forest (juniper trees), believed to be the largest on the continent.

-The island is completely uninhabited, and it’s possible to visit by daily boat from Ierapetra or Makrigialos, another small southern village.
+Chrissi can be visited by daily boat from Ierapetra or Makrigialos, another small southern village.
 Although there are no places to stay on the island many adventurous travellers choose not to board the last boat back to Crete and spend the night on Chrissi.
-This is not officially allowed, but it’s possible to do so as long as you don’t light a fire.
+This is not officially allowed, but is possible if you don’t light a fire.

 Whether you’re going to Chrissi on a day trip or for more, it’s important to pack all that you might need since there are no facilities on the island, and this means no roads, no hotels, no bathrooms, and of course, no shops either.